Xiphe/semantish-prerelease/readme.md

 Note that `@semantic-release/github` and `@semantic-release/gitlab` are always removed since they also create tags on the git remote.

-## Running in CI PRs

-semantic release refuses to work on CI runs for Pull Requests.
-This is because some CI's run twice for PRs (once for the branch + once for the PR).
-In other CI's there is only one run for both, the branch + the PR

-You need to make sure that the PR-identifying environment variables are unset before running semantish-prerelease

-For example on CircleCI:

-`unset CIRCLE_PR_NUMBER; unset CIRCLE_PULL_REQUEST; unset CI_PULL_REQUEST; npx semantish-prerelease`

 ## Motivation

 When working with PRs then: